Leaked Email Shows Trump Adviser Push To ‘Let The Kids And Young Folk Get Infected’ For COVID-19 Herd Immunity

-A leaked email shows a top appointee of Donald Trump pushing for a controversial strategy to COVID-19 that would have called for healthy individuals — including children and teens — to become purposely infected.
+A leaked email shows a top appointee of Donald Trump pushing for a controversial strategy to COVID-19 that would have called for healthy individuals — including children and teens — to purposely become infected.

 The suggestion came from Paul Alexander, an adviser to Health and Human Services assistant secretary for public affairs Michael Caputo.
 Internal emails obtained by a House watchdog and published by Politico showed Alexander suggesting that the United States needs to establish a herd immunity by allowing individuals not in the high-risk group to expose themselves to coronavirus.